July 1936 coup d'état in Granada: Coup plot

 Initially, the visible head of the military conspiracy in Granada was General Llanos Medina, but the government knew of his conspiratorial activities and on July 10 he was dismissed and transferred.
 He was replaced by Brigadier General Miguel Campins, who took command of the garrison on July 11.
-Campins in principleexplain was not involved in the military conspiracy, and it was made behind his back.
+Campins was not involved in the military conspiracy, and it was done behind his back.
 Colonels León Maestre and Muñoz Jiménez were involved in the conspiracy and had the support of other anti-Republican officers of the Granada garrison.
 Other officers were also prominent in the conspiracy, such as the infantry commander Rodríguez Bouza or the commander José Valdés Guzmán.
 In the case of Valdés, his contribution to the conspiracy was important, since he had been head of the military administration of the Granada garrison since 1931, and in 1936 he was already well acquainted with the local political and military situation (unlike other posts, which frequently changed posting).
 In addition, Valdés was a member of Falange, "camisa vieja" (Spanish: "old shirt") and head of the Falange militias in Granada.
 The conspiracy also extended to other areas outside the Army.

 The Security and Assault Corps was commanded by Captain Alvarez, and its forces numbered about 150-300 troops.
 While the Assault forces were not involved in the conspiracy, their former commander, Assault Captain José Nestares Cuéllar was.
 The Guardia Civil had about 40 troops in the city of Granada.
 The commander of the Civil Guard command in Granada, Lieutenant Colonel Fernando Vidal Pagán, was loyal to the Republic; this was not the case of Lieutenant Mariano Pelayo, who conspired against him and who would play an important role in the uprising.
-The Falange granadina also had an important role in the conspiracy; it is not known with certainty how many troops it had, but they surely did not exceed 400.
+The Falange granadina also had an important role in the conspiracy; it is not known with certainty how many troops it had, but they probably did not exceed 400.
 Also involved in the conspiracy—although with a minor role—were several right-wing politicians who had not been elected in the May elections.